anorman728/Ant/README.md

 ![Spreadsheet Example](/Readme%20pics/Spreadsheet%20Example.png?raw=true)

+Ant can be installed with [the installer program](/Ant%20Installer%201.0.0.zip).

 Ant is currently a Windows-only program.

 Ant is distributed under an MIT license.
 See LICENSE file for details.